Angelelz/WinHelloUnlock/ReadMe.md

 To decrypt this data, you need to:
 * Have access to the Password Vault
 * Have access to the Cryptographic Key
-* Be able to Cryptographicaly sign the Cryptographic Key with Windows Hello
+* Be able to Cryptographically sign the Cryptographic Key with Windows Hello

 So basically, you need to have access to the data, the hardware and the biometrics (or pin).